Getting Started With VeriData Pre Employment Screening Services

 3 – Send in your order

 Please complete the forms online, then save the completed forms to your computer.
-Afterwards, e-mail the forms to email@example.com
+Please use the following link to send your files securely:

 Remember, you must comply with the FCRA when using background reports to make hiring decisions.